 - Black beans

-You have to make sure you stock your pantry as full as possible since a good pantry has a year worth of food.
+You have to make sure you stock your pantry as full as possible.
+A good survival pantry has at least, a year worth of food.
 One question remains when it comes to storing your foods, what can you do to make the best use of your limited pantry space?

 Here are some basic tips on what you should do when organizing your pantry: